nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

         ) as c
     where a.i &lt;= 1000 and b.i &lt;= 1000;</pre>

-Now that the tables are set up, I&#8217;ll move on to the queries.
-Since MySQL doesn&#8217;t provide really good tools to profile queries, I ran these queries several times, disregarding the first run because it may not have been cached the same way as subsequent runs.
-The first query is the &#8220;bad, evil&#8221; way to do it.
+Now that the tables are set up, I'll move on to the queries.
+Since MySQL doesn't provide really good tools to profile queries, I ran these queries several times, disregarding the first run because it may not have been cached the same way as subsequent runs.
+The first query is the "bad, evil" way to do it.
 The second is the official, standards-compliant way.

 Notice that the first query is a join, but the second query is a dependent (correlated) subquery, where the subquery refers to values in the enclosing query.
 They are equivalent, but the query plan is likely to be completely different.
 My goal here is to measure the performance characteristics of the two methods.